 City's Department of International Politics is an active community of students, academic staff and researchers dedicated to applying expert knowledge of global politics and international relations to issues and crises happening in the world today.
 See announcement on our research and media activities in the News section.
 Our expertise covers:

 - Global ethics and international human rights

-- Foreign policy, with particular regard to the US, the Middle East and Europe.
+- The politics of the US, the Middle East and Europe

 We actively engage in work that enhances both understanding and policy through our engagement with various research networks; for example, at present:

 - Professor Inderjeet Parmar is co-ordinator of the AHRC Research Network on the Presidency of Barack Obama and Chair of the British International Studies Association

 The Department's undergraduate programmes provide a comprehensive grounding in core theoretical and empirical aspects of International Politics, and further provides students with an opportunity to focus their studies in years two and three, choosing from a wide range of elective modules that reflect the research interests of the academic staff.

 The degrees deliver a high quality, challenging education in International Politics, exploring policy-making on contemporary issues at the global and national levels through a curriculum that responds to rapid political change in the contemporary world.
 The programmes offered by the Department enable students to develop their analytical capacities and the ability to examine and critically assess complex issues and debates.